-A Colorado Law student or alum wishing to tap into the career development resources of another law school should first review the reciprocity policies of schools they are interested in, and then contact Zach Johnson who will make the request on their behalf.
+A Colorado Law student or alum wishing to tap into the career development resources of another law school should first review the reciprocity policies of schools they are interested in, and then contact Annie Fogleman who will make the request on their behalf.
 If reciprocity is granted, students and alumni are expected to honor the reciprocity policy of the host school.

 Non-Colorado Law students seeking reciprocity

 - Colorado Law grants reciprocity only to students and graduates of ABA-accredited/NALP member law schools that allow Colorado Law students and alumni to use their career development facilities.

 - Reciprocity requests are granted on a one-to-one basis.
 Colorado Law receives many more reciprocity requests than we send out and we may implement a temporary freeze until a balance is achieved.
 We also reserve the right to limit reciprocity grants to schools located in areas of mutual interest to our students and alumni.